Showing posts with label Platformers - Console-like. Show all posts

 One smooth looker!

-The graphics are fantastic!
-A gorgeous 80s retro theme with cute sprites and the Blitter delivers a smooth 50fps display.
-Heck, the Atari STe even adds enhanced colour fading and Falcon owners get to witness a huge Zeppelin flying by - which I cannot help but wonder why that's missing on the STe?
-Ignoring that moan, this game is ace!!
+The graphics are fantastic, using an 80s retro theme with cute sprites.
+The Blitter delivers a smooth 50fps display.
+Heck, the Atari STe even adds enhanced colour fading.
+Falcon owners get to witness a huge Zeppelin flying by, which I wonder why it's missing on the STe?
+Ignoring that, this game is ace!!

-The audio is also superb with lovely sound effects and a simple chiptune that is also totally suited to the ye olde style.
-A lot of effort has gone into both the visuals and sounds and I dare that jingle not to stay in your head all day!
+The audio is superb with lovely sound effects and a simple chiptune suited to the ye olde style.
+A lot of effort has gone into both the visuals and sounds, and I dare that jingle not to stay in your head all day.

-Everything is just dandy and perfect in with a retro and comical design...
+Everything is just dandy and perfect with a retro, comical design...

 Beautiful girl blowing kisses?
 Come back, my love!